HTTP status codes: Full list and explanations

 412 Precondition Failed

-This status code means the server failed to meet one or multiple preconditions indicated in the request header fields.
+This invalid response shows the server couldn’t meet one or more conditions specified in the request headers.

 413 Payload Too Large